-The New World of F&I - Adapt the F&I Advisor’s Role in the Changing Auto Climate
+The New World of F&I - Adapt the F&I Advisor’s Role in the Changing Retail Climate

 If you are in Sales Management, a Financial Services Manager, Dealer Principal, or involved in Indirect Lending or OEM Management, you’ll want to stay tuned to this five-part series from the Center for Performance Improvement.